VibhavSingh1/AI-API-Suite/README.md

-# 🤖 AI Summarization API - FastAPI + HuggingFace + Docker
+# 🤖 AI APIs SUITE - FastAPI + HuggingFace + Docker

-This is a FastAPI-based RESTful API that provides text summarization using a pre-trained transformer model from Hugging Face.
+This is a FastAPI-based RESTful API that provides text summarization and other AI enabled features using a pre-trained transformer model from Hugging Face and other sources through API integrations.
 It is built with production best practices, structured logging, environment configuration, and containerized with Docker.

 ---